Executive Leadership TeamCatherine A. Wilson

 Martha earned her undergraduate degree in Political Science from the University of Richmond and her Master in Business Administration from Virginia Commonwealth University.

-Region I Director Northwestern Virginia
+Regions I and 2 Director Northern and Northwestern Virginia

 Prior to taking on the role of Director, Camilla Schwoebel served as the Coordinator for Region I of the Virginia Wounded Warrior Program since 2009.
 Camilla is a veteran of the US Coast Guard, having served both on active duty and in the Reserves.
 While in the Coast Guard, she served as Weapons Officer and Deck Watch Officer on a Coast Guard cutter.
 She is also a military spouse of 26 years.